Leonard-Rule/readwise-notion-sync/README.md

 3. Click **"Run workflow"** → **"Run workflow"**
 4. Watch it run!
 5. Check your Notion database for synced highlights 🎉

 ---

-## ⚡ How It Works (Efficiency)

-The script uses multiple optimizations to be as fast as possible:

-### **Optimization 1: Time-Based Filtering**
-**First Run:**
-- Syncs ALL your Readwise items to Notion (books, articles, podcasts, tweets, etc.)

-**Subsequent Runs:**
-- Only checks items that have NEW highlights since the last sync
-- Skips everything else (much faster!)
-- Uses Readwise's `updatedAfter` filter to be efficient

-### **Optimization 2: Batch Notion Queries**
-Instead of searching Notion individually for each item (50 items = 50 API calls), the script queries all at once in a single request (50 items = 1 API call).

-**Example:**
-- Old way: Check item 1, check item 2, check item 3... ❌
-- New way: Check all items at once ✅

-### **Optimization 3: Skip Unchanged Highlights**
-If an item already exists in Notion and the highlight count hasn't changed, the script skips fetching and checking highlights entirely.

-**Example:**
-- You re-read an old article but don't add new highlights
-- The script updates metadata but skips the highlight sync
-- Saves API calls and processing time

-### **The Result:**
-The script saves a timestamp file (`.last_sync_time.json`) to track the last successful sync.
-This means:
-- ✅ Fast syncs (only processes what changed)
-- ✅ Minimal API usage (batch queries + smart skipping)
-- ✅ No wasted time checking items without new highlights

-**Real-World Example:**
-- You have 500 items in Readwise (books, articles, podcasts, etc.)
-- You highlight from 2 articles today
-- **Old way:** 500 individual Notion queries + fetch all highlights ❌
-- **New way:** 1 Notion query + only fetch highlights for changed items ✅
-- **Time saved:** ~90% faster!

----